mit-orcd/orcd-docs-edit/docs/software/compile.md

 - Most operating systems allow one copy of a shared library in memory to be used by all running programs, saving memory.
 - If your libraries are updated, programs using shared libraries automatically take advantage of these updates, programs using static libraries would need to be recompiled.

 Because of the advantage of dynamic linking, GCC will prefer a shared library to a static library if both are available (by default).
+We will only use shared libraries in the following.

-### Building with shared libraries in default (known) locations
+### Building with libraries in default (known) locations

+Many useful fuctions are provided by libraries in the operating system.
+These are two widely-used examples:

+- `printf()` from the *libc.so* shared library
+- `sqrt()` from the *libm.so* shared library

+In this section, we will introduce how to build a pgoram with shared libraries in the system default locations.
 Let's start with an example (*roots.c*) that uses the `sqrt()` function from the math library:
 ```
 #include <stdio.h>
 #include <math.h>